rackerlabs/technical-blog/_posts/2014-02-17-understanding-the-chef-environment-file-in-rackspace-private-cloud-v4-dot-2-x-powered-by-openstack-havana.markdown

 directory you want to change the default attributes of, changing into the __attributes__ directory, and finally opening the __default.rb__ file.

-For questions, I encourage you to visit the [Rackspace Private Cloud Community Forums](https://community.rackspace.com/products/f/45).

 For comments, feel free to get in touch with me [@jameswthorne](https://twitter.com/jameswthorne).